mbrahma19/NaiveTicket/README.md

 * The one with no parameter creates the object immediately.
 The one that requires a parameter needs user input

 ### Exercise 2.43
+* What I thought - It will error out
+* What happened: It errored out, and printed "Use a positive amount: 0"

+### Exercise 2.44
+* What I thought - It accepted the number
+* What happened: No errors, it just added 0 to the balance

+### Exercise 2.45
+* The feature was isVisible.
+It fits because there are only 2 options.

+### Exercise 2.46
+*